-(b) an administrative receiver and a receiver each have the power to take all such actions (or refrain from doing so) in relation to all or any part of the charged assets over which they are appointed as the chargor could have done if they were not charged.

-50 More than one charge

-- 50.1 Where there is more than one charge over the same charged asset, a chargee can sell the charged asset free from any charges which rank behind its own charge.
-If it does so, the rights of the subsequent chargees are transferred from the charged asset to its proceeds of sale. - 50.2 Where there is more than one charge over the same charged asset, a second or subsequent chargee can sell the charged asset subject to any charges which rank in priority to its own charge. - 50.3 This section is subject to any agreement to the contrary between the relevant parties.
+- (a) an administrative receiver has the powers conferred on him by the insolvency legislation (see part 10); and - (a) (b) an administrative receiver and a receiver each have the power to take all such actions (or refrain from doing so) in relation to all or any part of the charged assets over which they are appointed as the chargor could have done if they were not charged (for instance by taking possession of them, selling them or leasing them; exercising a power of netting; in the case of receivables, demanding and receiving payment; and, in the case of cross-claims, setting them off); and - (b) (without limitation) an administrative receiver has the powers conferred on him or her by the insolvency legislation (see part 10). - 47.4 An administrator, an administrative receiver and a receiver can: - (a) transfer legal title to a charged asset even if he or she is only appointed under an equitable charge; and - (b) execute a deed even if the charge instrument concerned is not a deed. - 47.5 The power to take possession of a dwelling house is subject to the restrictions contained in section 36 of the Administration of Justice Act 1970, as amended by section 8 of the Administration of Justice Act 1973. - 48 50 More than one charge - 48.1 Solution 48.1 Where there is more than one charge over the same charged asset, a chargee can sell-the charged asset can be sold free from any charges which rank behind its own the charge concerned.
+If it does so this happens, the rights of the subsequent chargees are transferred from the charged asset to its proceeds of sale. - 48.2 Solution 48.2 Where there is more than one charge over the same charged asset, the charged asset can be sold under a second or subsequent charged can sell the charged asset charge subject to any charges which rank in priority to its own charge. - 48.3 This section is subject to any agreement to the contrary between the relevant parties.

-51 Effect on third parties
+49 51 Effect on third parties

-- 51.1 An administrative receiver of a chargor and a receiver of charged assets is the agent of the chargor (even if the chargor enters into insolvency proceedings). - 51.2 A person dealing with a chargee, or with a receiver or administrative receiver, is entitled to assume, unless it has actual knowledge to the contrary, that: - those persons have the power to do those things which they are purporting to do; and - (b) they are exercising their powers properly.
+- 49.1 Shall administrative receiver of a chargor and a receiver of charged assets is the agent of the chargor (even if the chargor enters into insolvency proceedings). - 49.2 51.2 A person dealing with a chargee, or with a receiver or administrative receiver, is entitled to assume, unless it has actual knowledge to the contrary, that: - (a) those persons have the power to do those things which they are purporting to do; and - (b) they are exercising their powers properly.

-52 Duties on enforcement
+50 52 Duties on enforcement